 Bareos is a fully opensource backup solution which is forked from Bacula in 2010.
 Bareos have a lot of new features upon bacula.
 Bareos have a web interface for management purposes.
 Bareos have enterprise-level features like job control, encryption, SQL catalog, advanced volume and pool management, multi-operating system support.
 Linux, Solaris and Windows clients are provided by the project.

 UrBackup is client/server backup system.
 File and image backups can be taken without interrupting current processes.
 UrBackup also continuously watches folders you want to backup and incrementally take backups about change.
 UrBackup can work on platforms like Linux, Windows, FreeBSD.

 AceBackup is a powerful tool to create completely secure backups of your data.
 Data can be stored in different media like CD, DVD, Local Storage or FTP server.
 I can encrypt backup data and run scheduled backups.

 Duplicati can backup files and folders with strong AES-256 bit encryption.
-It provides mobile and web based management user interface which is very functional.
+It provides mobile and web-based management user interface which is very functional.
 It supports FTP, SSH, WebDAV protocols as well as Microsoft One Drive, Amazon Cloud Drive&S3, Google Drive, Box.com, etc.

-Clonezilla is very popular cloning and backup software.
+Clonezilla is a very popular cloning and backup software.
 It supports a lot of file systems like ext3, ext4, ntfs, btrfs and operating systems like VMWare ESX, FreeBSD, Linux, Windows.
 It supports AES-256 bit encryption for security reasons.
-Backups can be transferred with protocols like local disk, SSH, Samba Server, NFS Server, WebDAV.
+Backups can be transferred with protocols like a local disk, SSH, Samba Server, NFS Server, WebDAV.